SUSE/salt-formulas/liberate-formula/README.md

 # Liberate formula

 This formula converts your systems from EL clones, like CentOS 7 or even RHEL 9, to SUSE Liberty Linux.
-This method is meant to perform the conversion during the minion onboarding on [Uyuni](https://www.uyuni-project.org/) / [SUSE Manager](https://www.suse.com/products/suse-manager/), which is a tool for system management, patching deployment and automation.
+This method is meant to perform the conversion during the minion onboarding on [Uyuni](https://www.uyuni-project.org/) / [SUSE Multi-Linux Manager](https://www.suse.com/products/multi-linux-manager/), which is a tool for system management, patching deployment and automation.

 This is the result of the Hackweek 23 project
 [Use Uyuni to migrate EL linux to SLL](https://hackweek.opensuse.org/23/projects/use-uyuni-to-migrate-el-linux-to-sll).